-Prior to first being elected Mayor in 2011 after a Special Election and again in 2012 to a four-year term, Mayor Gimenez served on the Miami-Dade Board of County Commissioners for seven years.
+Prior to becoming Mayor, the Cuban-born Gimenez served on the Board of County Commissioners for seven years.
 He was first elected in 2004 and subsequently reelected for a second term without opposition in 2008.
 As Commissioner for District 7, he represented the City of Miami, the Village of Key Biscayne, the City of Coral Gables, the City of South Miami, the Village of Pinecrest, as well as unincorporated areas.
-He also served as Chairman of the Government Operations Committee and Chairman of the Regional Transportation Committee which oversaw Miami-Dade County's transportation systems.
+He also served as Chairman of the Government Operations Committee and Chairman of the Regional Transportation Committee, which oversaw Miami-Dade County's transportation systems.

 From May 2000 to January 2003, Mayor Gimenez was Manager of the City of Miami and was credited with helping restore financial stability and integrity to that organization.
 As Miami's chief administrative officer, he was responsible for an annual budget of $500 million, a 4,000-employee workforce and provision of services to almost 400,000 residents.
 During his tenure as Manager, the City's bond rating went from "junk" to investment grade and the tax rate dropped to its lowest level in 50 years.
 At the same time, Miami was able to establish more than $140 million in reserves.

-Born in Cuba, Mayor Gimenez and his family moved to the United States in November 1960.
-A Miami-Dade County resident for over 50 years, Mayor Gimenez is a graduate of Christopher Columbus High School and earned his Bachelor's Degree in Public Administration from Barry University.
-In 1993, he completed the Program for Senior Executives in State and Local Government at Harvard University’s John F. Kennedy School of Government.
+Born in Cuba, Mayor Gimenez and his family moved to the United States in 1960.
+He has been a Miami-Dade County resident ever since.
+He graduated from Christopher Columbus High School and earned his Bachelor's Degree in Public Administration from Barry University.
+In 1993, he completed the Program for Senior Executives in State and Local Government at Harvard University's John F. Kennedy School of Government.

 Carlos A. Gimenez